processing/p5.sound.js/README.md

 If you would like to contribute to this project, visit https://github.com/processing/p5.js/tree/main/contributor_docs to get started.

 If you have any questions or concerns regarding the project, you can reach out to our [Discord](https://discord.gg/HWzy4HpaEJ) and [Gitter](https://gitter.im/processing/p5.js-sound) communities.
 The p5.js team closely monitors all pull requests and issues on GitHub, so there's no need to also post them on Discord.
-Additionally, conversations about specific pull requests and issues should take place on GitHub, to ensure that people following along over can see and take part in the whole discussion.
+Additionally, conversations about specific pull requests and issues should take place on GitHub, to ensure that people following along over can see and take part in the discussion.

 ## Dependencies

-p5.sound is built using [Tone.js](https://github.com/tonejs/Tone.js), an interactive music framework developed by ([Yotam Mann](https://github.com/tambien)).
+p5.sound is built using [Tone.js](https://github.com/tonejs/Tone.js), an interactive music framework developed by [Yotam Mann](https://github.com/tambien).

 ## Library Revision

-This repository is an update of the [original p5.sound](https://github.com/processing/p5.js-sound) library (initially authored by [Jason Sigal](https://github.com/therewasaguy)), with the following goals:
+This repository is an update of the [original p5.sound](https://github.com/processing/p5.js-sound) library (initially authored by [Jason Sigal](https://github.com/therewasaguy)) made with the following goals in mind:

 - Code stability and readability
 - Updated and fewer dependencies